dev-dwr/rest-api-typescript/README.md

 ```
 2. Package manager such as NPM or Yarn

-3. NodeJS version and higher 14
+3. NodeJS version 14 and higher
 ## Used Concepts
 * REST API principals (CRUD and HTTP methods)
 * JWT & refresh tokens
 * Request validation by using middleware
+* Testing with Jest
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.